lblod/poc-webcomponents-besluiten/README.md

-# LitElement TypeScript starter
+# Decision Feed LitElement Web Component

-This project includes a sample component using LitElement with TypeScript.
+This project includes a custom LitElement component written in TypeScript.

-This template is generated from the `lit-starter-ts` package in [the main Lit repo](https://github.com/lit/lit).
-Issues and PRs for this template should be filed in that repo.
+The component, decision-feed, represents a feed of agendapunten.
+It fetches data from a SPARQL endpoint, formats the response, and renders a collection of decision-card components.

 ## About this release